Key Stage 1 (KS1)

 Our KS1 team

-Our team consists of teacher Mr Norman and teaching assistant Mrs Rossetti.
-We are also very lucky to have specialist subject teaching support from Mr Draper (PE), Mrs Norman (music) and Mme Parker ( French).
+Our team consists of Ms Gilmour and teaching assistant Ms Rossetti.
+We are also very lucky to have specialist subject teaching support from Mr Draper (PE) and Mrs Norman (music).

-In KS1 children move from the child-initiated approach of the EYFS to more structured learning determined by the requirements of the national curriculum.
+In KS1 children move from the child-initiated approach of the EYFS to more structured learning.
 However, that doesn't mean there's no fun!
 We incorporate active learning and a range of activities into our everyday lessons.
 For the Year 1 children, we carefully manage the transition from the EYFS to incorporate some of the elements of learning that they've been used to in Class 1, for example providing some time for 'choosing'.

-Our KS1 curriculum uses a cross-curricular topic approach with termly themes like 'All at Sea'.
-The topics link learning objectives from different subjects to the the theme.
+Our KS1 curriculum uses a cross-curricular topic approach with termly themes like 'On the move!'
+The topics link learning from different subjects to the the theme.
 Not only does this make learning more meaningful for the children, it's also exciting for the staff to be able to build in a wide range of activities and experiences.
-Our topics cover a two-year cycle to ensure full coverage of all the objectives from the national curriculum.
-Wherever possible we link English and mathematics lessons to the theme but Year 1 and Year 2 children will often work on different, but related, tasks in order to access learning that is appropriate for their year group.
+We have a two-year cycle for our topics to make sure we cover the national curriculum in full.
+When we can, we link English and maths lessons to the theme but Year 1 and Year 2 children will often work on different, but related, tasks in order to access learning that is appropriate to their age.

-Reading is a key skill.
-At this age, we recommend reading at home four to five times a week, with each session being for no more than 10 minutes long.
+For KS1 children, reading is a key skill.
+At this age, we recommend reading at home every day with each session being for no more than 10 minutes long.
 This gives children lots of opportunities to apply the phonics and other reading skills that are essential foundations for a lifelong love of reading.

-Most children also take home phonics homework.
+Children also take home phonics or spelling homework.
 Depending on their stage, this will usually consist of words to read or spell.